jumogehn/hfdpcpp_s/README_en.rst

 **Author** : Glenn Puchtel

 This project is copied from the sourceforge project above.
-I, Journeyer J. Joh, am not the original author of this project.
+I, Jeonghum Joh, am not the original author of this project.
 Please refer to the url specified with Origin: above if you want to reach to the original project or author of this project.